jeffscottward/JeffScottWard-5-1-2019/README.md

 ## Improvements
  - An actual backend with endpoints - not simply loading a JSON file
  - 100% test coverage on both Unit and E2E
+ - Not commiting directly on master - ok for coding test I suppose

 ## Libraries
 - Next.js